sd8917/Frontend-interview/README.md

-## 🔥 2.
-Debounced Search Input
+## 🔥 3.
+Infinite Scroll List

-## 🧠 Problem
+### 🧠 Problem

-- Create a search box that:
-- Calls API after user stops typing (300ms)
-- Cancels previous requests
-- Shows loading indicator
+- Load items as user scrolls
+- Stop when no more data
+- Show loader at bottom

-## 🎯 Tests
+🎯 Tests

-- useEffect
-- useRef
+- IntersectionObserver
-- Debouncing
+- Pagination state
-- Cleanup logic
+- Performance optimization

 ## ⚠ Trap

-Calling API inside onChange directly.
+- Using scroll event listeners blindly.